vvasabi/jwormhole-server/README.md

 This is a JVM- and SSH-based localhost tunnel tool.

-## Differences from some other localhost tunnel solutions
+## Differences from other localhost tunnel solutions

 * There is no commercial PaaS offering based on this tool, so there is no pay-walled feature.
 * This is JVM-based, so it can be embedded into any other JVM applications.
 (This is why I created